dj5/MoenyLender/README.md

 MoenyLender
 # MoneyLender

-It is a android app for managing money transactions for small scale money lenders.
+It is a android app for managing monetary transactions for small scale money lenders.
 A user can add agents and customers.
-Agents will be assigned customers who have taken loan.
+Agents will be assigned customers who have taken loan from lender.
 Lender can monitor, create or delete agents and customer transactions.
 App is simple to use:
 1. Lender must create a admin account.